Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Instanton corrections

 \section{Instanton corrections}

-When we argued by~\eqref{eq:vanishing-th} that the theory localizes to the trivial gauge field configurations, we used the fact that $d_{[\lambda}w_{\mu \nu]}$ does not vanish everywhere except at the North and the South poles and we assumed smooth gauge fields.
-Dropping the smoothness condition, we can only say that the gauge field strength must vanish everywhere away from the North and South poles.
-If we allow field configurations like Dirac-delta function, then the gauge field strength can be supported at the poles and still be consistent with vanishing $tQV$-term.
-From~\eqref{eq:N-2local} we see that $F^{+}$ might be non zero at the North pole, where $\sin^2 \frac \theta 2$ vanish, while $F^{-}$ might be non zero at the South pole, where $\cos^2 \frac \theta 2$ vanish.
-Thus, if we allow non-smooth gauge fields in the path integral, we should count configurations with point anti-instantons ($F^{-}=0$) localized at the North pole, and point instantons ($F^{+}=0$) localized at the South pole.
-The $Q$-complex on $S^4$ in our problem in a neighborhood of the South/the North pole coincides with the $Q$-complex of the topological ($F^{+}=0$)/anti-topological ($F^-=0$) gauge theory on $\BR^4$ in the $\Omega$-background studied by Nekrasov~\cite{Nekrasov:2002qd}.
-There the moduli space of solutions to $F^{+}=0$ modulo gauge transformations was taken equivariantly under the $\U(1)^2$ action on $\BR^4 \simeq \BC^2$ by $z_{1} \to e^{i\ve_1} z_1, z_{2} \to e^{i \ve_2} z_2$, and gauge transformations at infinity with generator $a \in \g$.
-Making the correspondence between the theory on $S^4$ in a local neighborhood of the North pole and the theory on $\BR^4$ we should take $\ve_{1} = \ve_{2} = r^{-1}$, since for the problem on $S^4$, the chirality of the equations at the North pole coincides with the chirality of the generator of the Lorentz rotations $d_{[\mu} v_{\nu]}$.
-The same applies to the South pole: the chirality of the equations is reversed as well as the chirality of the generator of the Lorentz rotations.
+Assuming smooth gauge fields, we showed in~\eqref{eq:vanishing-th} that the path integral localizes to the trivial gauge field configurations because $d_{[\lambda}w_{\mu \nu]}$ vanishes only at the North and the South poles.
+If we allow singular field configurations, the gauge field strength could be non-vanishing at the North or the South pole and still solve $QV = 0$.
+From~\eqref{eq:N-2local} we see that $F^{-}$ could be non zero at the North pole, where $\sin^2 \frac \theta 2$ vanish, while $F^{+}$ could be non zero at the South pole, where $\cos^2 \frac \theta 2$ vanish.
+Thus, if we allow non-smooth gauge fields in the path integral, we need to account for configurations with point instantons ($F^{+}=0$) localized at the North pole, and point anti-instantons ($F^{-}=0$) localized at the South pole.
+The $Q$-complex in our problem on $S^4$ at the North pole coincides with the $Q$-complex in the topological gauge theory on $\BR^4$ in the $\Omega$-background~\cite{Nekrasov:2002qd}.
+In this theory, the moduli space of instantons is considered equivariantly under the $\U(1)^2$ action on $\BR^4 \simeq \BC^2$: $(z_{1},z_2) \mapsto (t_1 z_1, t_2 z_{2})$ with $t_1 = e^{i \ep_1}, t_2 = e^{i \ep_2}$.
+Our $Q$-complex corresponds to the equivariant parameters $\ep_{1} = \ep_{2} = r^{-1}$.

-In this section we consider only the case of the $\U(N)$ gauge group.
-We use the following conventions.
-The solutions of the equations $F^{+}=0$ are called instantons.
-The solutions of the equations $F^{-} = 0$ are called anti-instantons.